 Wednesday, June 20th is World Refugee Day - a cause near and dear to our hearts.
 It is a day to reflect on the strength, courage and perseverance of refugees.
+Since Prosperity Candle's founding, we've believed in supporting women refugees through the crafting of handpoured candles.

 A refugee is someone forced to leave her home.
 Not by choice, but to survive.
 Around the world, women, men and children are fleeing persecution, conflict and natural disaster.
 They leave behind everything they know and cherish to face the dangers and hardships of an uncertain future, often in makeshift refugee camps.
 A very few are offered the chance to resettle in a welcoming country after a long and careful screening process.